BloomTech-Labs/human-rights-first-police-ds-a/known_defects_labs_37.md

 Distributed Lock
 Redis Cache is unsecured, should probably throw a password on that.
 Currently will not allow users to connect from outside of VPC.

+- Remove is_checked from the conversations Base class in models.py and remove that column from the table in the database (use alembic)

+- There are functions in bot.py that are ot currently in use.
+Tests will need to be written and some functions re-written to achieve full functionality

+- Twitter bot currently requires multiple executions of 'advance_all' to send the form

+- Welcome message is sending out twice, unbundle steps 10 & 11 in bot.py

+- Twitter bot is using Rowen Witt's twitter acount and needs to use HRF Blue Witness account

 Labs 36 Notes
 - no known defects known right now